-- 1. Construction: SPS will build a new 230 kV breaker terminal position at Andrews Substation: See Appendix A, Figure A-1 for general vicinity location map. - 1.1.
-Location: Customer will build a new 230 kV line from their collector substation to the Interconnection Point at the existing SPS Andrews Substation.
+- 1. Construction: SPS will build a new 230 kV breaker terminal position at Andrews Substation.
+See Appendix A, Figure A-1 for general vicinity location map. - 1.1.
+Location: Customer will build a new 230 kV line from their substation to the Interconnection Point at the existing SPS Andrews Substation.
 The customer shall design this line for 345 kV system but will be operated at 230 kV voltage.
 Appendix A, Figure A-2, shows the one-line of Andrews 230/115 kV Substation and the change of Ownership at the Point of Interconnection is shown on Appendix A, Figure A-3. - 1.2.
-Bus Design: The existing three breaker terminals at the 230 kV yard at Andrews Substation will be converted to breaker and a half scheme in order to accommodate the output from the solar energy facility.
-Four (4) new 345 kV breakers, seven (7) 3000A switches and two (2) 230 kV CCVT's will be required to convert to breaker and a half arrangement.
+Bus Design: The new 230 kV breaker terminal will be added to the existing three breaker terminals arrangement at the 230 kV yard to accommodate the output from the Wind energy facility.
+One (1) new 345 kV breaker, two (2) 3000A switches will be required to add the new terminal position.
 This is shown in Appendix A, Figure A-2. - 1.3.
 Line Terminals: The 230 kV line and static wire breaker terminal, maximum per phase tension, shall be verified by the IC prior to termination of any IC line to the Point of Interconnection (POI).
 The SPS substation engineering department can provide guidance on the design tension for this breaker terminal and any specifics required of the IC. - 1.4.
 Control House: The existing control house will accommodate the new metering, protective relaying and control devices, terminal cabinets, and any fiber-optic cable terminations, etc. for the 230 kV line breaker terminals. - 1.5.
-Relay and Protection Scheme: The new line terminal primary protection to the interconnection customer 230 kV transmission line will use line current differential relaying over optical fiber installed in the static of the customer's 230 kV transmission line.
+Relay and Protection Scheme: The new 230 kV breaker line terminal primary protection to the interconnection customer 230 kV transmission line will use line current differential relaying over optical fiber installed in the static of the customer's 230 kV transmission line.
 Secondary relaying will use mirrored bit, Permissive Overreaching Transfer Trip (POTT) over the optical fiber.
 An SEL 411L and an SEL 311C will be used as primary and secondary relays, respectively.
 The SEL 411L will be used for line/bus SCADA closing conditions for the 230 kV breakers.
 Also, a SEL 351S will be used for breaker failure.